 So, what did the H-Series engine look like?

-According to Battersby, ‘the first H-Series engine ran on schedule on the test bed in December 1971.’
+Battersby recounts that ‘the first H-Series engine ran on schedule on the test bed in December 1971.’
 It was a 1000cc ‘dedicated’ engine that had been laid-out by Harry Webster in a planning document, released on 24 September 1970.
 It was an extremely compact unit which featured Siamesed bores (just like the E-Series engine) and an OHC cylinder head with bucket tappets (see Battersby’s comments, above).
 The distributor was mounted directly on the end of the belt-driven camshaft and the water pump and alternator were driven from the crankshaft.

 The oil-pump was also crankshaft mounted.
 A two-shaft transmission layout was designed, and this was driven by helical spur gearing.
 This was carried in a housing integral with the rear transverse face of the cylinder block.
 The clutch was of conventional design, and this had a separate cover.

-According to Battersby, it was ready to go.
+According to Ray Battersby, it was ready to go.
 ‘One engine, after running in, was subjected to a 400-hour Endurance Test, which started on 11 January 1972 and was completed on 11 February 1972,’ he said.
 ‘This gruelling test was the equivalent of running on the road for 26,000 miles with the engine running at full throttle and full load for over half of the time.
 The full test comprised of 69 cycles (each of 5:50 hours).’

 Why was the H-Series dropped?